paul-sheridan/hgt-tfidf/README.md

-# A Hypergeometric Test Interpretation of a Common tf-idf Variant
+# A Hypergeometric Test Interpretation of a Common tf-idf Variant Computer Code
 This repository contains computer code for reproducing the results described in the manuscript “A hypergeometric test interpretation of a common tf-idf variant.”

 ## Initial Setup